Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Introduction

+In Section \ref{Section - Spin Squeezing and Other Tests for EPR Entanglement} we will identify experiments demonstrating EPR steering in \emph{two mode} Bose-Einstein condensates according to these tests, such as in Refs.\ \cite{Gross10a,Riedel10a,Maussang10a,Egorov11a,Gross11a,Peise15a} that have already been carried out, though EPR steering was only identified in \cite{Gross11a} and \cite{Peise15a}.
+Note also that EPR steering has also recently been found in three and four mode systems \cite{Kunkel18a,Fadel18a,Lange18a} based on different tests (such as in Ref.\ \cite{Reid09a}) for these multimode cases.
+The test in Ref.~\cite{Kunkel18a} for verifying EPR steering involves direct measurement tests on variances of conjugate observables for one sub-system, to see whether the Heisenberg uncertainty principle has been violated after measurements were made on the other sub-system.

 Details are set out in Appendices.
+Appendix~\ref{Apppendix - Review of Hidden Variable Theory and Local Hidden States} presents a brief summary of the \emph{development} of hidden variable theory, and also contains an overview of the \emph{categorisation} of quantum states both as separable or entangled on the one hand or as Bell local and Bell non-local on the other, pointing out that Bell local states may be further sub-categorised in terms of the presence or otherwise of local hidden states, as introduced by Wiseman et al. Appendix \ref{Appendix A - Basic Measurement Probabilities} sets out the general relations for measurement probabilities in bipartite systems.
 In Appendix \ref{Appendix - Mean Values and Variances} general properties of mean values and variances are reviewed.
+Expressions for classical observables in terms of quadrature amplitudes are given in Appendix \ref{Appendix - Classical Observables and Quadratures}.
 The Werner states are described in Appendix \ref{Appendix - Werner States}, since in various parameter regimes they provide examples of the four categories of states in the local hidden variable theory model.
 The idea behind EPR steering is discussed in Appendix \ref{Appendix - EPR Steering}.
-Details for the derivation of the variance for two mode quadratures, spin operator forms of correlation inequalities and EPR steering tests are presented in Appendices \ref{Appendix - Variances of Two Mode Quadratures - Cat 2}, \ref{Appendix - Correlation Ineq and Spin Operators} and \ref {Appendix - EPR Sterering Othe Approach}.
+Details for the derivation of the spin squeezing and two mode quadratures EPR steering tests are presented in Appendices \ref{Appendix - EPR Sterering Othe Approach} and \ref{Appendix - Variances of Two Mode Quadratures - Cat 2}, The correlation tests and their forms in terms of spin operators are set out in Appendices \ref{Appendix- Correlation Tests for EPR Steering} and \ref{Appendix - Correlation Ineq and Spin Operators}.